geoffreydstewart/JavaVsPythonMLlibs/README.md

 # JavaVsPythonMLlibs
-A Comparison of Java Tribuo and Python scikit-learn Machine Learning Libraries
+## A Comparison of Java Tribuo and Python scikit-learn Machine Learning Libraries

+A proposal is made for a comparison of Java and Python Machine Learning Libraries.
+Specifically, a rigorous comparison between the recently open sourced Tribuo library for Java, and the well-established scikit-learn library for Python is under investigation.
+Tasks including classification, regression, and clustering are performed using each library while keeping the dataset fixed for each task.
+The accuracy and F-score are compared for the supervised learning models and each model's training time is measured.
+An evaluation of the code legibility of each model's training and testing instructions is performed.
+The ease of data preparation and data cleaning are considered, and a discussion of each library's documentation quality is presented.